sidpalas/devops-directive-website/content/posts/2022/04/stages-of-internal-development-platforms/index.md

 ### Stage 6: Full Internal Platform as a Service

-At this point you have come full circle!
+At this point, you have come full circle!
 While the platform will never be __complete__, a mature internal developer platform starts to look and feel a lot like the 3rd party PaaS you started with, except it has all the specific features your organization needs.

 ## Go Forth and Conquer!